2014 Quicken Loans 400

 The 2014 Quicken Loans 400 was a NASCAR Sprint Cup Series stock car race that was held on June 15, 2014, at Michigan International Speedway in Brooklyn, Michigan.
 Contested over 200 laps on the 2 mi superspeedway, it was the 15th race of the 2014 NASCAR Sprint Cup Series.
 Jimmie Johnson won the race, his third win of the season and his first at Michigan.
 Kevin Harvick finished second, while Brad Keselowski, Paul Menard, and Kasey Kahne rounded out the Top 5.
 The top rookies in the race were Kyle Larson (8th), Justin Allgaier (16th), and Michael Annett (21st).

-Previous week's race

-At Pocono Raceway, Dale Earnhardt Jr. took the lead from Brad Keselowski with five laps to go and took the checkered flag in the Pocono 400.
-Earnhardt made the winning move after Keselowski slowed his car behind Danica Patrick to remove trash from the grill opening on the front of his car.
-"That's unfortunate for him," Earnhardt said.
-"He had me beat.
-I couldn't get to him.
-It's real hard to pass here.
-I've lost some in strange ways.
-It feels good to win one like that.
-Brad definitely had the better car.
-I'll own up to that, but we won the race."
-Keselowski was disappointed with the finish.
-"It was running really hot, the motor was going to blow up.
-I had to do something.
-We had a really fast car, but had a piece of debris and had to do something.
-I had to do some kind of move or it wasn't going to make it.
-I should have just run it.
-I didn't think it would make it, but maybe it would have."